abdulsalamamtech/php-validator/README.md

 **PHP Validator**

-PHP Validator is a PHP OOP framework that helps in validating users input and prevent sql injection
+PHP Validator is a PHP OOP library that helps in validating users input and prevent sql injection